agusmontero/agusmontero.github.io/_posts/2017-08-05-almundo-challenge.md

 Last week I participated in the competition [AlMundo Challenge](https://almundo.com.ar/eci/contest) organized by [almundo.com](https://almundo.com.ar/) in the context of [ECI2017](https://www.dc.uba.ar/events/eci/2017).

-I found the problem interesting, and although the model I worked with was in 4th place [(ranking)](https://almundo.com.ar/eci/ranking), I would like to share it as an example of an integer programming application.
+I found the problem interesting and, although the model I worked with came up in the 4th place (within the [(ranking)](https://almundo.com.ar/eci/ranking)), I would like to share it as an example of an integer programming application

-# Problem
+# The problem

-The complete description of the problem is [here](https://almundo.com.ar/eci/contest).
+The complete description can be found [here](https://almundo.com.ar/eci/contest).

-To sum up, you have the location of 41011 cities, and a tourist who must fly to **all** cities, visiting each of them **exactly once**.
+In a nutshell, you are given the location of 41011 cities, and as a tourist you must fly to **all** the cities, visiting each of them **exactly once**.
 In addition, in each flight he must decide which travel agency to use.
-There are 4 travel agencies, and each offers discounts if certain conditions are met.
-For example, one of the agencies grants a 35% discount in case of flying with it for 3 consecutive times.
+There are 4 travel agencies and each of them offers discounts if certain conditions are met.
+For example, one of the agencies grants a 35% discount in case of flying with them for 3 consecutive times.

-The objective of the problem is to decide *in which order* cities should be visited and *which agency to use* in each flight, seeking to minimize the total cost, taking into account that all agencies have the same rate: $0.01 per Km.
+The problem's objective is to decide *in which order* should the cities be visited and *which agency to use* in each flight, seeking to minimize the total cost (all agencies have the same rate: $0.01 per km).

-A part of this problem (*in which order*) is related to another very famous problem: [The traveling salesman problem](https://en.wikipedia.org/wiki/Travelling_salesman_problem), which is very studied and for which there is [much literature](http://www.math.uwaterloo.ca/tsp/index.html).
+A part of this problem (*city order*) is related to another very famous problem: [The traveling salesman problem](https://en.wikipedia.org/wiki/Travelling_salesman_problem), which is well-known and which has been studied by several people (see [TSP site](http://www.math.uwaterloo.ca/tsp/index.html)).

 # My approach

-One of my favorite tools for tackling optimization problems is the [**integer programming**](https://en.wikipedia.org/wiki/Integer_programming).
-To be simple, the idea is to construct a mathematical model that describes the conditions imposed by the problem and the objective function to be minimized.
+One of my favorite tools for tackling optimization problems is applying [**integer programming**](https://en.wikipedia.org/wiki/Integer_programming).
+To simplify, the idea is to construct a mathematical model that describes the conditions imposed by the problem and the objective function to be minimized.
 As its name implies, it is important that the relationships between the model variables are **linear**.

 I decided to split the original problem into two parts: 1) get an initial tour without taking into account the agencies, and therefore without discounts (the tour should visit all cities exactly once and be as cheap as possible); 2) look for **the best** possible way of assigning agencies to a given route.